hsci-r/finnish-media-scrapers/README.md

 ## Helsingin Sanomat

+First, query the articles you want using `query-hs.py`.
+For example, `python query-hs.py -f 2020-02-16 -t 2020-02-18 -o hs-sdp.csv -q SDP`.

-For downloading articles (instead of just listing them), this scraper requires 1) a user id and password for Helsingin Sanomat and 2) a Selenium Docker container to be running.
+For downloading articles, this scraper requires 1) a user id and password for Helsingin Sanomat and 2) a Selenium Docker container to be running.
 After installing Docker, run `docker run -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome:4.0.0-beta-1-20210215` in another console before invoking the script.
+After these prequisites are fulfilled, you can fetch the articles using `fetch-hs.py`.
+For example `python fetch-hs.py -i hs-sdp.csv -o hs-sdp`.

 Known special considerations: